 Where incidents occur an accident report will be documented in the PASS system and parents will be notified via telephone or accident slip.
-The nurse is responsible for recording the information on PASS.
+The Medical Officer is responsible for recording the information on PASS.
 If any other member of staff is dealing with the accident, they must enter the details into the journal in the medical room in the Prep school.
-In the Pre-Prep incidents are to be recorded on PASS by the acting first aider.
-These incidents will also be recorded on a bump note and in the Accident Book.
+In the Pre-Prep incidents are to be recorded on the staff Intranet, in the child's year group folder by the acting first aider.
+These incidents will also be recorded on a bump note.